lkq1220/lkq1220.github.io/_pages/home.md

 Prior to this, I received my Ph.D. degree with the College of Surveying and Geo-Informatics Tongji University (Top 8 in China mainland, QS rankings 2026), Shanghai, China, in 2024, under the supervision of [Prof. Tong Hao](https://celiang.tongji.edu.cn/info/1300/2387.htm).
 From 2021 to 2023, I was a visiting Ph.D. student at the Center for Wireless Communications, University of Oulu, Oulu, Finland, under the supervision of [Prof. Hirley Alves](https://sites.google.com/view/hirley-alves).

-My main research focuses on sustainable and massive underground infrastructure monitoring
+My main research focuses on sustainable and massive underground infrastructure monitoring.

 <div class="research-tags">
   <span class="research-tag">Internet of Underground Things</span>